modernish/modernish/README.md

 constructs if you want to prepare a particular exit status for a subsequent 'exit' or 'return' command to inherit under certain circumstances.

+`optexists`: Check if a particular shell option exists on the current shell.
+Usage is like `optexists -x` (short-form shell option) or `optexists -o optname` (long-form shell option).
+It returns success (0) if the option exists on the current shell and non-success (1) if not.
+Note that this only checks if an option by a particular name exists; no attempt is made to check that the option does the same thing on one shell as it does on another.

 ## Feature testing ##